thesabbir/simple-line-icons/README.md

 ====
 [Check Here](https://github.com/thesabbir/simple-line-icons/graphs/contributors)

+Contributions
+====
+Contributions are more then welcome.
+Keep them coming!
+Please make sure you have read our [guide line](/CONTRIBUTING.md).

 License
 ====
-You're free to use the webfont in a template/theme intended for sale on marketplaces like Themeforest.
+You're free to use the web-font in a template/theme intended for sale on marketplaces like Themeforest.

-CSS, SCSS & LESS files are under [MIT License] (/LICENSE.md).
+CSS, SCSS & LESS files are under [MIT License](/LICENSE.md).